 - 4. If major work is required, we will discuss with you an estimated timescale - 5.
-To check the damp and mould problem hasn't returned we will be back in touch with you to do a three month and six month follow up
+To check the damp and mould problem hasn't returned we will be back in touch with you to a three month follow-up and ask if you would like another follow-up in six months.